Soldier: 76

-Soldier: 76 is the codename of John Francis "Jack" Morrison, a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person shooter, and the resulting franchise.
-In the games, Jack is an American soldier-turned-vigilante and a founding member of the game's titular organization.
+Soldier: 76 is the codename of John Francis "Jack" Morrison, a character who first appeared in the 2016 video game Overwatch, a Blizzard Entertainment–developed first-person hero shooter, and the resulting franchise.
+In the games, Jack is an American super soldier-turned-vigilante and a founding member of the game's titular organization.
 Designed to appeal to newcomer players, Soldier: 76 wears a visor on top of his facemask and carries an experimental rifle.
 Soldier: 76 originated as a comic book concept conceived by former Blizzard employee Chris Metzen in the early 2000s, and is later modified and repurposed for inclusion in Overwatch.
 A short story published by Blizzard in January 2019 details his past relationship with his same-sex domestic partner.

 Soldier: 76 was a highly popular choice for players during the early years of the first game.
 The reveal that Soldier: 76 is an openly gay man has been met with a generally positive reception from players, though some commentators have expressed their concerns and doubt about the sincerity of the developers as well as the player community for inclusivity.